 - legal advice based on his knowledge of the law and

 - practical advice based on his knowledge of the Courts and prosecutors; and then

 - help you decide the best plan for you based on your personal situation.

 That’s what I do.

 Helped me get my possession case dropped.
 Alex is an excellent Lawyer.
 He is knowledgeable about his subjects, will research your case, and get good results.
 I don’t live in Wyoming, so I was able to call into court while Alex was there representing me.
 It was a long and hard battle, but in the end my case was dropped.
 Alex kept me informed about proceeding and was excellent with communications.
 Would highly recommend.

 How i work

 If you call me on the phone, we can talk about your case and I will give you a quote.
 My office is (307) 200-9720.
-If it’s the weekend, you can call or text my cell, and I’ll answer if I am around: (307) 203-6979.
+You can call or text that number and it will go through to me or someone else, even if it’s the weekend.
 If I am in the backcountry or unavailable, I’ll get back to you.

 I take credit cards.
 You can sign most things electronically, unless a notarized signature is legally required.
 You will get copies of all your documents electronically.